What Is the Average Time a House Is on the Market?

 Making small repairs and painting things a neutral color can make it easier for buyers to see the turnkey potential.
 Also, packing away personal items and decluttering will help buyers envision themselves living in your beautiful, clean house.

 In addition to the state of your house, the price you list it at can make a huge difference in your time on the market.
 Many sellers worry that if they list their house too low, they’ll lose out on money they could make from the sale.
 But on the other hand, if you list it too high, you’ll drive away potential buyers, even if you lower the price later.

-Before you list, it’s a good idea to talk to a realtor about what you should list for.
-You may want to take a look at nearby homes that are about the same size and number of bedrooms as yours.
-See what they’ve sold for and base your list price around that number.
+Before you list your house, it’s a good idea to talk to a realtor about how much you should list it for; look at nearby houses that are similar in size and number of bedrooms as yours.

 Overall Average Sale Time

-So with all these factors accounted for, how long can you actually expect your home to spend on the market before it sells?
-As of September, houses in the United States spent an average of forty-three days on the market before they went under contract.
-That’s up a little from the historic low of thirty-seven days in June of this year.
+So, with all these factors accounted for, how long can you actually expect your house to spend on the market before it sells?
+As of September, houses in the United States spent an average of 43 days on the market before they went under contract.
+That’s up a little from the historic low of 37 days in June of this year.